SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose the \textit{first} fully self-supervised learning framework for E2E driving, based on the SSRL framework.
-The proposed SSIL framework can learn high-quality E2E driving NNs \textit{without} expert driving commands or a pre-trained model, using domain knowledge in LiDAR sensors, vehicle geometry, and steering geometry.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose the \emph{first} self-supervised learning framework for E2E driving, based on the SSRL framework.
+The proposed SSIL framework can learn high-quality vision-based E2E driving NNs \textit{without} expert driving commands or a pre-trained model, using domain knowledge in range data captured via LiDAR sensor(s), vehicle geometry, and steering geometry.

-\item We modify the representative vision-based E2E driving convolutional neural network (CNN) and transformer, PilotNet \cite{PilotNet} and Latent TransFuser \cite{Transfuser_2}, by adding a conditional module with high-level instructions.
-The modified Latent Transfuser is the vision-based E2E driving transformer that uses the above conditional approach.
+\item We propose a new conditioning approach for a vision encoder in E2E driving, CACA, that uses the cross-attention mechanism \cite{ViT} to condition visual information with a high-level instruction.

 \item Our numerical experiments with three different benchmarks using different vehicles and LiDAR sensors, consistently show that the proposed SSIL framework achieves \textit{very} comparable E2E driving performances with supervised imitation learning (SIL).
-The proposed pseudo-label predictor outperformed the existing PID-based one \cite{Transfuser_1, Transfuser_2}.
+The proposed pseudo-label predictor outperformed the existing PID-based one introduced in \cite{Transfuser_1, Transfuser_2}.
+Finally, E2E driving NNs using proposed CACA achieved significantly better driving performances than those using the existing conditioning approaches with module selection \cite{E2E_Conditional_IL, E2E_Conditional_IL_2} and self-attention mechanisms \cite{CIL++}.

 \end{itemize}